ginkgo/micropolis/README.txt

 Interesting configuration-values are:

 input_file:
-    The model to render.
+    The scene to render.
-    Look in the data/ dir for model files.
-The default teapot model is the most interesting.
-You may have to set flip_surface=true if models appear to be rendered inside-out
+    Look in the mscene/ dir for scene files.

 renderer_type:
     Switch between OpenCL rasterizer and hardware-tessellation backend